b4n/wtf8tools/README.md

 the possibly broken UTF-16 data.
 All it does is actually write every code points below `0x10000` as plain UTF-16 units, even surrogate halves.

+## UTF-32 support

+As a proof of concept, there is also support for broken UTF-32.
+Just like WTF-8 and broken UTF-16, is allows reserved code points to appear and encodes and decodes them happily.
+Only WTF-8/UTF-32 pairs are provided, but they can be streamed together to convert directly between UTF-16 and UTF-32, using e.g.
+`wtf162wtf8 < input | wtf82utf32 > output`.

 ## Regarding Endianess

 These tools are naive, and don't actually do anything about endianess.
 The